 Nominated by Holmes Murphy and Associates, Des Moines, Iowa

-Six other top vote getters will receive $1,500 each:
+Six other top vote getters received $1,500 each:

 The Buddy Foundation, Arlington Heights, Ill.